muratk5n/thirdwave/en/README.md

 ---

-"The Ontario Teachers' Pension Plan says it invested US$95 million into failing cryptocurrency exchange platform FTX"
+The Toronto Sun: "The Ontario Teachers' Pension Plan says it invested US$95 million into failing cryptocurrency exchange platform FTX"

 ---